For Those Living at (or on the fringes of) The Dump

 List of Needed Items*

-juice, milk, fresh fruits + vegetables (delivered on the 23rd only), beans, rice, canned goods (in pop-up cans)
+juice, milk, fresh fruits + vegetables (fresh fruits and veggies delivered on the 23rd), beans, rice, canned goods (in pop-up cans)

 new or gently used blankets, hats, scarves, gloves, sweaters, socks

 new, cold weather shoes for children and adults

 condoms, vicks vapor rub, vitamin C, aspirin, cough syrup

 toothpaste, toothbrushes, hand + body soap, hand sanitizer, latex gloves